 - Extensive standard library that is designed to accommodate modern systems programming.
 Knowing that the same, powerful set of tools is available everywhere, straight out of the box, is a big plus.

 - Statically linked binaries For systems programming this is fantastic.
-I can code something up on one box and deploy the resulting binary across my entire estate of varying age and flavour of Linux distros without having to worry about library dependencies - something that is quite problematic for me with C or Python
+I can code something up on one box and deploy the resulting binary across my entire estate of varying age and flavour of Linux distros without having to worry about library dependencies - something that can be problematic with e.g. Python

 - stable, well thought out language spec and library API.
 Having the direction and focus of full-time Google engineers behind the language really shows in this regard.
 The Go team have released v1 of the spec and have publicly stated that it will stay pretty much as-is for quite some time.
 This is good news indeed.